Wonderful E-Bike Tours

-Lakes & Forests Grand Tour by eBike
+Lakes & Forests Grand Tour by E-Bike

 Finland is often called “The Land of Thousand Lakes”.
-Take this bike tour and see for yourself what it’s all about.
+Take this epic Lakeland bike tour and see for yourself what it’s all about.
 Ride through the gently undulating country, green forests and lakes.
-The last ice age created this natural wonder for us to enjoy.
+Hazy summer afternoons on quiet gravel roads.
+In the evening, enjoy local hospitality in a small B&B, then relax in the sauna and jump in a cool lake.
+Days are long and it never gets really dark.The last ice age created these wonderful landscapes for us to enjoy.
 Our route will show you the best spots of legendary Lakeland.

-Lakes and Forests Grand Tour by eBike
+Lakes and Forests Grand Tour by E-Bike

-- Duration 14 days, 13 nights
+- Duration: 12 days, 11 nights

 - Self-guided (GPS)

-- May-September, Mon-Sun, time 09:00 morning
+- June-September, Mon-Sun, time 09:00 morning

 - Pre-planned route